What is the average Python developer salary, and how does it vary around the world and across different industries? Keep

 Python is a diverse, multi-purpose programming language, offering tonnes of opportunities across the tech industry.
 Whether you’re looking to work in data analytics, back-end development, or some other form of software engineering, the roles are ripe for the picking.

-According to the 2022 Stack Overflow Developer Survey, Python is the second most popular programming language that developers want to learn.
-And for those who already use it, 66.7% want to keep it as their primary language.
+According to the 2023 Stack Overflow Developer Survey, Python is the second most popular programming language that developers want to learn.
 So if you’re a qualified Python developer, you’re one step ahead of the competition.
 The big question is: how does this impact what you can earn?

 In this post, we dive into the Python developer job market, exploring how much you can earn based on experience and location.
 We’ll also compare industry salaries and, for good measure, how the average Python developer salary compares to other popular programming languages.